These catalogues are currently available for purchase through the

 Southern Surreal: Masterpiece Furniture by Tilden Stone

 Other catalogues may be available from past exhibitions.
-The list above includes catalogues currently available for purchase through the museum’s e-commerce store.
-Please note that sales tax is calculated based on your zipcode.
+The list includes catalogues currently available for purchase through the museum’s e-commerce store.
+Catalogues may also be purchased in person.
+Please note that sales tax and shipping cost is calculated based on your zip code and will be included at checkout.
 For NC residents, the final price will be as listed above (tax already included).
-For more info, please contact the Gregg Museum at (919) 515-3503 or e-mail email@example.com.
+Contact the Gregg Museum directly for bulk purchases.
+For questions please contact the Gregg Museum at (919) 515-3503 or e-mail firstname.lastname@example.org.